handaoliang/html5ImageUploader/README.markdown

 html5ImageUploader
 ==========
-Copper and upload an images using HTML5 Cover
+Cropper and upload an images using HTML5 Cover

 Created by [Daoliang Han](htt://www.handaoliang.com) (c) 2012 All Rights Reverved.